-After students take the Smarter Balanced assessments, their results are reported in two primary ways: Scale Scores and Achievement Levels.
-A Scale Score is the number that a student scored on the test, and Achievement Levels are broader proficiency categories students fall into based on their Scale Scores.
-On this page, you can learn more about scores, as well as how Achievement Levels were determined and how they are used by educators and parents.
+After students take the Smarter Balanced assessments, their results are reported in two primary ways: scale scores and achievement levels.
+On this page, you can learn more about scores, as well as how achievement levels were determined and how they are used by educators and parents.